 Best for visualizing the expected future sales revenue and helping your team stay on target to meet their sales goals

 Your previous sales data helps set the stage to predict what your future sales will look like.
 Sales forecasting uses this essential sales data to predict both the short and long-term performance of your company.
-An accurate sales forecast can give you deep insight and empower your company to make informed, strategic decisions that reinforce and align with the overall sales plan.
+An accurate sales forecast can empower your company to make informed, strategic decisions that reinforce and align with the overall sales plan.

 Detailed quantitative sales forecasting is extremely beneficial to setting clear and specific sales targets and goals.
 Creating the sales forecasts will help you and your team determine exactly what needs to happen to meet these sales goals and monitoring the forecast along the way will help stay on course.